verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 balancer, then routed from there to the pods belonging to the services described in the Ingress.

 ### Ingress for applications
-Verrazzano also provides Ingress into applications but uses an Istio gateway instead of NGINX.
+Verrazzano also provides Ingress into applications, but uses an Istio ingress gateway, which is an Envoy proxy, instead of NGINX.
+Istio has a `Gateway` resource that provides load balancer information such as hosts, ports, and certificates for traffic coming into the mesh.
-Istio has a `Gateway` resource that provides host and certificate information for traffic coming into the mesh.
-Just like an Ingress needs a corresponding Ingress controller, the same is true for the Gateway resource, where there is a corresponding Istio ingress gateway controller.
+See [Istio Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/) for more information.
+Just as an Ingress needs a corresponding Ingress controller, the same is true for the Gateway resource, where there is a corresponding Istio ingress gateway controller.
 However, unlike the Ingress, the Gateway resource doesn't have service routing information.
 That is handled by the Istio `VirtualService` resource.
-The combination of Gateway and VirtualService is basically a superset of Ingress, since VirtualService provides more routing features than Ingress.
+The combination of Gateway and VirtualService is basically a superset of Ingress, since the combination provides more features than Ingress.
-The Gateway provides ingress into the cluster, and VirtualService provides routing rules to services.
+In summary, the Istio ingress gateway provides ingress to the cluster using information from both the Gateway and VirtualService resources.

-Because Verrazzano doesn't create any applications during installations, there is no need for the Gateway and VirtualService at that time.
-However, during installation, Verrazzano does create the Istio ingress gateway service, which is a LoadBalancer service, along with the Istio egress gateway service, which is a ClusterIP service.
+Because Verrazzano doesn't create any applications during installations, there is no need to create a Gateway and VirtualService at that time.
+However, during installation, Verrazzano does create the Istio ingress gateway, which is a LoadBalancer service, along with the Istio egress gateway, which is a ClusterIP service.
 ```
 kubectl get service -n istio-system
 ...
 istio-ingressgateway   LoadBalancer
 ```
-Again referring to the OKE use case, this means there will another OCI load balancer created, routing traffic to the Istio ingress gateway pod.
+Again referring to the OKE use case, this means there will another OCI load balancer created, routing traffic to the Istio ingress gateway pod, i.e., the Envoy proxy.

 ### External DNS
-When you install Verrazzano, you can optionally use an external DNS for your domain.
+When you install Verrazzano, you can optionally specify an external DNS for your domain.
 If you do that, Verrazzano will not only create the DNS records, using ExternalDNS, but also it will configure your host name in the Ingress resources.
 You can then use that host name to access the system components through the NGINX Ingress Controller.